Rod Funseth: Death

 Funseth's condition declined in 1985 as his body weight was reduced to 100 lb by September and his breathing assisted with oxygen.
 He died at age 52 at his home in Napa, California, beside the 12th hole of the Silverado Country Club, next door to friend Johnny Miller.
-In 1999, he was inducted posthumously into the State of Washington Sports Hall of Fame.

-Personal
+Awards and honors

-Funseth was survived by his wife Sandi (née Hawkins), a former competitive water skier from Redwood City, and their two children, Lisa and Mark, in their late teens.
-He met Sandi during the rainy Crosby event at Pebble Beach in January 1965, when she was a spectator in a long leg cast (from a snow skiing accident) and had been offered shelter in a tournament tent; they were married later that year.
+In 1999, Funseth was inducted posthumously into the State of Washington Sports Hall of Fame.